iSevenDays/RTCDemo/README.md

 Targets information:

-1. (QB)RTCDemo_s uses WebRTC.framework should be used by default
+1. (QB)RTCDemo_s uses WebRTC.framework and should be used by default

 # VIPER Information and implementation

-I applied and modified the pattern from Rambler Digital Solutions
+I applied and modified architecture pattern VIPER from Rambler Digital Solutions

 Adding new VIPER module: